zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/write-the-build-cookbook/4/_index.md

   publish-customers-app
 ```

-Run these commands to create the `publish-customers-app` branch and verify that you're on that branch.
+Run these commands to create the `deploy-customers-app` branch and verify that you're on that branch.

 ```bash
 # ~/Development/deliver-customers-rhel